Nile Swimmers is a registered UK charity (number 1152395) administered by a trustee board. The board of trustees

-Dan Graham is one of the three co-founders of Nile Swimmers, and currently serves as Charity Secretary and Trustee of the organisation.
+Dan Graham is one of the three co-founders of Nile Swimmers, and currently serves as Charity Secretary and Trustee.

 Dan has taught water safety and rescue skills in a variety of environments for over fifteen years.
 He is currently a Rescue 3 qualified Advanced Swiftwater Rescue Instructor, and Swiftwater Rescue Boat Instructor, an RLSS (UK) Trainer Assessor & Mentor for Pool Lifeguarding, Beach Lifeguarding, and Lifesaving.
 He is a National Tutor for the RLSS National Water Safety Programme (NWSMP).

-Dan is a contributing author to two chapters of the second edition of the Handbook on Drowning, and presented at the World Conference on Drowning Prevention in 2011, 2013 and 2015.
-He is also a contributing reviewer to the World Health Organisation “Preventing Drowning: an implementation guide“.
+Dan is a contributing author to two chapters of the second edition of the Handbook on Drowning, and presented at every World Conference on Drowning Prevention since 2011.
+He is a contributing reviewer to the World Health Organisation “Preventing Drowning: an implementation guide“.
 He co-authored the Rescue 3 European Modular Manaul for Swiftwater.

 Mr Tom Mecrow BSc MPH : Co-founder